On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Abstract discretisation

 When the conditions \eqref{eq:inf-sup-VQh} and \eqref{eq:inf-sup-VSh} hold, then \eqref{eq:vi-discrete}, \eqref{eq:mixed-discrete} and the minimisation of $\Jc$ over $\Ko$ are equivalent problems.
 The proofs for such equivalences require the same arguments as the proofs presented in Appendix \ref{app:equivalence-forms}.
-If we additionally assume $\Jc$ to be coercive over $\Ko_h$, then $\Jc$ admits a unique minimiser over $\Ko_h$ and the discrete mixed formulation is well-posed.
-For these reasons, the discrete inf-sup conditions guarantee a unique solution for \eqref{eq:mixed-discrete} and set constraints on the choice of spaces $V_h$, $Q_h$ and $\Sigma_h$ used when approximating solutions of \eqref{eq:mixed-continuous}.
+If $\Jc$ admits a unique minimiser over $\Ko_h$, the discrete inf-sup conditions guarantee a unique solution for \eqref{eq:mixed-discrete} and set constraints on the choice of spaces $V_h$, $Q_h$ and $\Sigma_h$ used when approximating solutions of \eqref{eq:mixed-continuous}.
+As in the continuous case, the well-posedness of \eqref{eq:mixed-discrete} requires the compatibility condition \eqref{eq:compatibility-condition} to hold.
+The theorem below can be proved in the same way as Theorem \ref{thm:continuous-well-posed}.